Caitlin Foord: In popular media

 In 2013, Foord was featured in an hour-long episode of ESPN's Aussies Abroad entitled, The Matildas, which profiled four Australian national team players (Foord, Lisa De Vanna, Kyah Simon, and Sam Kerr) and their experience playing internationally.
 She starred in the film, Back Of The Net.

 Foord was featured along with her national teammates in the EA Sports' FIFA video game series starting in FIFA 16, the first time women players were included in the game.

 She is currently sponsored by Adidas, and in August 2023 appeared in the song Forums by Mallrat featuring Thatboykwame as part of the Back Of The Net Beats campaign.

 Personal life

-Foord began dating Swiss footballer Lia Wälti in 2020 while quarantining together during the COVID-19 pandemic.
-The pair split in late 2022.
-Since mid-2023 Foord has been in a relationship with Arsenal teammate and Irish international, Katie McCabe.
+Foord has been in a relationship with former Arsenal teammate and Irish international, Katie McCabe since May 2023.
+She was previously in a relationship with Swiss footballer Lia Wälti from 2020 until 2022.

-While playing for the Portland Thorns, Foord and teammates Lindsey Horan and Emily Sonnett got matching tattoos.

-Foord had an 11-year-old dog, Peach, which died on 3 January 2025.